leTranTienPhat/react-weather-app/README.md

-# Weather App - Check the current Weather around the World
+# Weather App - Check the current Weather around the World!

-A brief description of what this project does and who it's for

 ## Table of Contents